manescubogdanarmy/stm32ai-modelzoo-services/object_detection/deployment/doc/tuto/How_to_deploy_yolov8_yolov5_object_detection.md

 These models are ready to be deployed and you can go directly to the deployment section.
 The other sections below explain how to start from a model trained with Ultralytics scripts and not quantized.

-If you just want to deploy pre-trained and quantized segmentation, you can get them from the STMicroelectronics Ultralytics.
+If you just want to deploy pre-trained and quantized models, you can get them from the STMicroelectronics Ultralytics.
 If you want to train, you can use directly Ultralytics repository at [https://github.com/ultralytics/ultralytics](https://github.com/ultralytics/ultralytics).

 ## Pre-requisite

 By default, Ultralytics requirements do not install the packages required to export to onnx or tensorflow lite.
 When exporting for the first time, it will either use pre-installed packages or do an auto update installing the latest versions which then causes compatibility issues.
 To ensure compatibility, you need to install (or downgrade) the versions of tensorflow, onnx and onnxruntime following below requirements:
-Ultralytics version has to be <= 8.3.88
+Validated on Ultralytics version 8.3.157
 Use a python 3.9 environment (for the tflite_support package dependency) Tensorflow version between 2.8.3 and 2.15.1
 ONNX version between 1.12.0 and 1.15.0